TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 \Delta t \leq  \frac2{\omega^h}
 $$

-where $\omega^h$ is the highest natural frequncy of the discretized system.
-Note that the continuous system has no upper bound for the natural frequencies without upper bound.
+where $\omega^h$ is the highest natural frequency of the discretized system.
+The critical time step size is in no way related to the time window of interest.
+If one is interested in simulating the dynamic response over a long period of time, a very high number of time steps may need to be taken, which in some cases offsets the efficiency gain per time step of solving the uncoupled system of equations with lumped mass matrix.
+The continuous system has no upper bound for the natural frequencies without upper bound.
 The highest eigenfrequency will be inversely proportional to the size of the (smallest) elements in the mesh.
 This is bad news, theoretically the solution should converge to a unique and exact solution upon mesh-refinement, this is still the case, but only if the mesh-refinement is accompanied with reduction of the time step size.

 For linear elements, the highest natural eigenfrequency is approximately given by: